RezuanChowdhuryRifat/RezuanChowdhuryRifat.github.io/_pages/about.md

       I successfully replicated the results of the research paper titled
       <a href="https://www.nature.com/articles/s41598-021-02353-5">
-        "Drug repurposing for COVID-19 using graph neural network and harmonizing multiple evidence"</a> by following the original methodologies and using Graph Neural Network. <a href="https://github.com/RezuanChowdhuryRifat/Drug-Repurposing">
+        "Drug repurposing for COVID-19 using graph neural network and harmonizing multiple evidence"</a> by following the original methodologies and using Graph Neural Network.
+Afterwards, we utilized a quantum training layer as a drug ranking model. <a href="https://github.com/RezuanChowdhuryRifat/Drug-Repurposing">
         Code</a>
     </p>